laxa88/ara-app/README.md

 ### User

-- Able to add new payment details
+- Able to add new payment
-- Able to edit payment details
+- Able to edit payment
-- Able to upload attachment images for a payment
-- Able to delete attachment images for a payment

 ### Admin